inbo/tutorials/content/tutorials/spatial_wfs_services/index.md

     ##   <chr>   <dbl> <dbl>  <dbl> <chr>  <chr>   <chr>                  <POLYGON [m]>
     ## 1 Refprv…    14     3    351 West-… 30000   BE25  ((80190.82 229279.7, 80166.27…

-More generally however, when a row of the `MULTISURFACE` object is either a `MULTIPOLYGON` or a `POLYGON` with holes, with the above `st_collection_extract(type = "POLYGON")` this row will be repeated for all constituting polygons, resulting in too many features.
-This can be solved as follows:
+More generally however, if a row of the `MULTISURFACE` object corresponds to either a `MULTIPOLYGON` (collection of polygons) or a `POLYGON` with holes, with the above `st_collection_extract(type = "POLYGON")` this row will be repeated for all constituting polygons.
+This results in too many features.
+It can be solved as follows:

 ``` r